 - 7. How is indecent exposure different?

-- A sex act in public or in a private place where others could see, or
+- A sexual act in public or in a private place where others could see, or

-- A nonconsensual sexual encounter that falls short of rape1
+- A nonconsensual sexual encounter with no penetration (like groping).1

 1.1.
 Sex acts done openly